 2. Individual members (including honorary members, founding members, past presidents and individual student members)

-3. Affiliate members

-4. Donating members

 Article 7

-Society members are the sexological societies or scientific associations connected with clinical sexology, sexuality education, training, research, and counseling in Europe.
+Society members are the sexological societies or scientific associations connected with clinical sexology, sexuality education, training, research, and counseling primarily in Europe.
 They delegate to the General Assembly one single representative.
-Each Society member has a minimum of 1 vote if the number of their members is 1-99; 2 votes if the number of their members is 100-399, and 3 votes if the number of their members is 400 or more), conditioned upon the presentation of a current membership list to the General Secretary 4 weeks before the General Assembly.
+Each Society member has a minimum of 1 vote to a maximum of 4 votes following the schema presented on table 1, subject to having paid the related fee for the current year (and having settled any outstanding arrears) at least one week before the General Assembly

+Table 1